deepasarojam-2024/UC-Berkeley-ML-AI/Capstone-Project/readme.md

 - **KNNWithZScore**: MSE = 1.407, RMSE = 1.186

-Among these, KNNBasic showed the lowest RMSE and MSE, indicating its superior predictive accuracy​.
+KNNBasic showed the lowest RMSE and MSE, indicating its superior predictive accuracy.

 **Recommendation Systems**

 **Popularity-Based Recommendation**: Items with the highest overall ratings were recommended to all users.
-This approach was particularly useful for new users with no prior interaction history.
+This approach was beneficial for new users with no prior interaction history.

 **Rank-Based Recommendation**: This approach used the frequency and recency of user interactions to rank items, providing recommendations based on the most interacted-with items.
 **Collaborative Filtering**: Utilized user-item interactions to identify similarities between users or items for making predictions.

 **Content-Based Filtering**: Focused on the attributes of items and user preferences to recommend similar items.

   - **Cosine Similarity:** Utilized to measure the similarity between items or users.
-This technique was particularly useful in the implementation of a Streamlit app for real-time recommendations.
+This technique was instrumental in the implementation of a Streamlit app for real-time recommendations.

 **Customer Sentiment Analysis**
 Sentiment analysis was performed on user reviews to gain deeper insights into user preferences and reactions: